daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 should know and always follow rules along with that: NY.Lunch can run against stops and those individuals who are profitable for NY.AM, so Market knock them out and then can continue a trend...

+When should we enter into trade?
+Only if framework potentially offering us at least 10 handles, then we can trade with proper risk and try to get our 5 handles.

 ## 2024

 ### Lecture On ICT Order Blocks & Tape Reading April 18, 2024